Bobby Axelrod Is Officially A Villain

 But why would Bobby so gravely sabotage Rebecca?
 Why would he blow up his life?
 For the first time in Billions history, Bobby gives a first-person tour of his inner landscape and it’s a cold, inhospitable place.

 During his secret meeting with Sanford, Bobby claimed he was making a smart business decision.
-Of course, that’s not actually why he does it (he never cared about Saylor’s as a business venture, it was always personal).
+Of course, that’s not actually why he does it (he never cared about Saler's as a business venture, it was always personal).
 He does it for revenge.

 That is what happens when you use “eye for an eye” math to govern your life.
 Rebecca betrayed him by meeting with Taylor (Asia Kate Dillon), so in retaliation, he betrays Rebecca now, instead of waiting to destroy her down the road, after they’d gotten married and had kids.